madison-college-rails/git-workshop-spring-2014/tips.md

 # This shows the log with one line per commit, which is more readable.
 git log --pretty=oneline

-# The --decorate option adds branch markers.
-git log --pretty=oneline --decorate

-# The --graph option shows the history of commits as an ASCII graph.
-git log --pretty=oneline --graph

-# The --all option shows commits from all branches, not just from the history of the current branch.
+# This logs one commit per line with the author name and a short date.
-git log --pretty=oneline --decorate --all
+git log --pretty=format:"%h %an %ad" --date=short

-# This shows a graph of commits on all branches with branch markers.
+# This shows an ASCII graph of commits on all branches with branch markers.
 git log --pretty=oneline --graph --decorate --all

 # This logs the commits between the master and the feature branch